04

 Implementing the Design

-When conceptualizing Generational Libraries, we imagined it would be a in-person space acting as a natural evolution of existing libraries (that tradionally changes based on public needs) with physical and digital touchpoints as a way to faciliate interactions.
+When conceptualizing Generational Libraries, we imagined it would be a in-person space acting as a natural evolution of existing libraries (that traditionally changes based on public needs) with physical and digital touchpoints as a way to facilitate interactions.
 In order to visualize this layout, an offerings flow for both realms was created by myself and then iterated on with the rest of the team.

 For this intervention, I was mainly responsible for creating the Events Page and helping with the UI and interactions and within the microsite.